mauricio/mauricio.github.com/ideas/index.md

 * call by name and call by value in scala;
 * não se mude pra São Paulo;
 * learn languages that make your head hurt;
+* S3 eventing for indirect uploads;
+* memcached server in Rust;
+* contributing to communities as a way to expand your experiences;